Les Crane: Later career

-In late 1971, the 45rpm recording of Crane's reading of Desiderata reached No. 8 on the Billboard charts.
-It became what one writer called "a New Age anthem" and won him a Grammy.
+In late 1971, the 45 RPM single (music) of Crane's reading of the poem Desiderata reached number 8 on the Billboard charts.
+It became what one writer called "a New Age anthem."
+Crane's spoken word album that included the "Desiderata" track won him a Grammy for Best Spoken Word Album.

 Though Crane thought the poem was in the public domain when it was recorded, the rights belonged to the family of author Max Ehrmann, and royalties were distributed accordingly.
 When asked about the recording during an interview by the Los Angeles Times in 1987, Crane replied, "I can't listen to it now without gagging."

+There is no evidence that Crane possibly appeared on television to perform "Desiderata."
+The network telecast of the Grammy Awards ceremony in 1972 skipped the category of Best Spoken Word Album, according to Kelsey Goelz, a curator at the Grammy Museum at L.A.
+Live.
+She said in 2023: "I heard back from the Director of Media Production and he confirmed that the award for Best Spoken Word Recording did not make the telecast in 1972.
+Unfortunately the pre-telecast ceremonies were not recorded back then, so there is no record of who presented to Les Crane and what was said."

-In the 1980s, Crane transitioned to the software industry and became chairman of The Software Toolworks, creators of the three-dimensional color chess series, Chessmaster and the educational series Mavis Beacon Teaches Typing.
-Toolworks was also responsible for such games as The Original Adventure and the PC version of Pong.
+In the 1980s, Crane transitioned to the software industry, joining The Software Toolworks as chairman and partner.
+Toolworks created the three-dimensional color chess series Chessmaster 2000 and the educational series Mavis Beacon Teaches Typing, making Crane a multimillionaire.
 The company was sold and renamed Mindscape in the early 1990s.